Depave Paradise — Canada

 Developing a sustainable depaving program is an involved process.
 The training, guidance, and resources we provide will help you succeed in your goals for depaving.
 Our experienced staff can help guide your organization through the following:

 - Hosting safe, rewarding, and fun volunteer events

 - Executing the technical details of pavement removal

 - Training your team of depaving crew leaders

 - Performing site analysis, project visioning, design documentation, budgeting, permitting, and more

 To effectively train Network Members we offer three webinars followed by one on-site training, typically at a Member-area pilot location.
-We draw on our experience from nearly fifty depavings in Portland, Oregon to teach participants the key elements of a successful program and how to plan and implement depaving projects.
+We draw on our experience from over 60 depavings in Greater Portland, Oregon to teach participants the key elements of a successful program and how to plan and implement depaving projects.

 Green Communities Canada was our first Network partner.
 We provided web-based and on-site training in 2012 to help them develop their Depave Paradise program.
 Since then, GCC has gone on to support many depaving efforts with its partners across the province.
 Above, Depave co-creator Ted Labbe showing the new crew how to kick asphalt.